LukasMarner/Deep_Learning-VT-UNet/NEW_README.md

     - Download the Task01_BrainTumor.tar dataset.
     - Follow the next instructions explained in the Data Preparation section.

-- Training using the bash script train_vtunet_small.sh file.
+- Training using the bash script train_vtunet_small.sh file or the train_scratch.sh file.
     - Change the paths according to your own directory set up.

 - Testing using the bash script test_vtunet.sh file.